 Further helpful information can be obtained from visiting the Financial Ombudsman web site at http://www.fos.org.uk/

 The Financial Ombudsman Service offers a free independent service and they can help with most financial complaints.
 However, there are some limitations on what the Financial Ombudsman Service can look into, and further information about this can be obtained from them directly.

 If we are unable to meet our financial liabilities, you may qualify for compensation from the Financial Services Compensation Scheme (FSCS).
 The scheme normally provides cover for at least 90% of the amount due to you at that time.
 You can obtain further information from the FSCS by writing to:

 Financial Services Compensation Scheme

 Telephone: 0800 678 1100 or 020 7741 4100

-If you are a Rothesay Assurance Limited (formerly known as MetLife Assurance Limited) policyholder and have a complaint about any aspect of the administration or operation of your policy, please visit Rothesay's Pension Risk Transfer page.
+If you are a Rothesay Assurance Limited (formerly known as MetLife Assurance Limited) policyholder and have a complaint about any aspect of the administration or operation of your policy, please visit the page at Rothesay Assurance Part VII Transfer.